Lisinopril and Hydrochlorothiazide

 In hypertensive patients with unilateral or bilateral renal artery stenosis, increases in blood urea nitrogen and serum creatinine may occur.
 Experience with another angiotensin-converting enzyme inhibitor suggests that these increases are usually reversible upon discontinuation of lisinopril and/or diuretic therapy.
 In such patients renal function should be monitored during the first few weeks of therapy.

-Hyperkalemia: In clinical trials hyperkalemia (serum potassium greater than 5.7 mEq/L) occurred in approximately 1.4 percent of hypertensive patients treated with lisinopril plus hydrochlorothiazide.
+In clinical trials hyperkalemia (serum potassium greater than 5.7 mEq/L) occurred in approximately 1.4 percent of hypertensive patients treated with lisinopril plus hydrochlorothiazide.
 In most cases these were isolated values which resolved despite continued therapy.
 Hyperkalemia was not a cause of discontinuation of therapy.
 Risk factors for the development of hyperkalemia include renal insufficiency, diabetes mellitus, and the concomitant use of potassium-sparing diuretics, potassium supplements and/or potassium-containing salt substitutes.
 Hyperkalemia can cause serious, sometimes fatal, arrhythmias.
-Lisinopril-hydrochlorothiazide should be used cautiously, if at all, with these agents and with frequent monitoring of serum potassium.
-(See PRECAUTIONS, Drug Interactions.)
+Lisinopril and Hydrochlorothiazide should be used cautiously, if at all, with these agents and with frequent monitoring of serum potassium (see PRECAUTIONS, Drug Interactions).

-Surgery/Anesthesia: In patients undergoing major surgery or during anesthesia with agents that produce hypotension, lisinopril may block angiotensin ll formation secondary to compensatory renin release.
+In patients undergoing major surgery or during anesthesia with agents that produce hypotension, lisinopril may block angiotensin II formation secondary to compensatory renin release.
 If hypotension occurs and is considered to be due to this mechanism, it can be corrected by volume expansion.

 All patients receiving thiazide therapy should be observed for clinical signs of fluid or electrolyte imbalance: namely, hyponatremia, hypochloremic alkalosis, and hypokalemia.
 Serum and urine electrolyte determinations are particularly important when the patient is vomiting excessively or receiving parenteral fluids.
 Warning signs or symptoms of fluid and electrolyte imbalance, irrespective of cause, include dryness of mouth, thirst, weakness, lethargy, drowsiness, restlessness, confusion, seizures, muscle pains or cramps, muscular fatigue, hypotension, oliguria, tachycardia, and gastrointestinal disturbances such as nausea and vomiting.